 A guide to electric car home charging and charger installation

-Read on to find out everything you need to know about electric car charging at home.
+Read on to find out everything you need to know about installing an electric car charger at home.

 There are a few different things to think about when picking your home electric car charging point.